MatthewDaws/AccessibleLaTeX/mathjax.md

 Once configured correctly, NVDA works pretty well with MathJax v2 and v3, in either TeX or MathML input modes.

+## More complicated things

+### Commutative diagrams

+I don't use these in teaching, but do extensively in anything research related.
+The _standard_ way to typeset these in LaTeX is surely [xy-pic](https://tug.org/applications/Xy-pic/), which is supported in MathJax by the extension [XYJax](https://sonoisa.github.io/xyjax/xyjax.html).
+The [GitHub repo](https://github.com/sonoisa/XyJax) is really out of date, and the documentation says that MathJax v2.3 only is supported.
+The news is not all bad though, as this [example from the Stacks Project](https://stacks.math.columbia.edu/tag/0025) shows.

+It turns out that the `xyjax.js` script can be used with the latest version of MathJax v2.
+You need to pay careful attention to the instructions [on the GitHub site](https://github.com/sonoisa/XyJax) to make sure where you host the script matches what the end of script says.
+You can [view an example here](https://matthewdaws.github.io/AccessibleLaTeX/xypic/xypic.html).

+However for v3 we seem to be out of luck.
+You could use the [AMSCD](https://www.jmilne.org/not/Mamscd.pdf) package for simple diagrams.
+(From an accessibility point of view, a complex commutative diagram is already probably a nightmare, and might well be something which falls under the remit of requiring a special solution (for example, alt text with instructions to listen to an audio description, etc.)  Thus one might be happy with an image anyway.
+Indeed, [this Stack Exchange answer](https://math.meta.stackexchange.com/questions/14986/is-it-possible-to-draw-a-diagonal-arrow-in-a-commutative-diagram) indicates that already the `xyjax` solution uses SVG, and is presumably not very accessible.)

 ## Documentation

 - [Configuration](http://docs.mathjax.org/en/latest/web/configuration.html#web-configuration) of MathJax v3.